 Oxygen therapy is the act of giving oxygen to a struggling animal and increasing the amount of oxygen the animal breathes.
-Normally, dry air only contains about 20 – 30% oxygen, but with oxygen therapy, your pet will be receiving almost 100% oxygen in a pressurized chamber.
+Normally, dry air only contains about 21% oxygen, but with oxygen therapy, your pet will be receiving increased oxygen in a pressurized chamber.
 This method is similar to giving oxygen to humans struggling to breathe and can be given to animals who are recovering from a major injury or having a difficult time breathing.
 It requires special equipment that allows animals to receive oxygen in a controlled oxygen-rich environment.

 When the lungs inhale oxygen, it is transferred to red blood cells, allowing blood to circulate through the body and power normal organ functions.
 With oxygen therapy, the high oxygen concentration coupled with increased air chamber pressure allows oxygen to diffuse into the tissue much faster.
 The oxygen doesn’t cure the illness but helps animals stabilize and promote healing.

 It is common for a dog to come to our emergency care facility for oxygen therapy, especially after a neurological treatment or surgery.
 It’s important to not stress the dog if it is having a difficult time breathing, as stress can push the dog into panic.